amirfefer/community-insights-chrome/README.md

 Below is the expected directory structure for local development under a folder named `open-services`:

     open-services/
-    ├── insights-chrome           # This repository (forked version) ├── chrome-service-backend    # Backend service for Chrome ├── image-builder             # Backend service for Image Builder └── image-builder-frontend    # Frontend service for Image Builder
+    ├── community-chrome          # Frontend service from Chrome ├── chrome-service-backend    # Backend service for Chrome ├── image-builder             # Backend service for Image Builder └── image-builder-frontend    # Frontend service for Image Builder